CJSatnarine/CJSatnarine.github.io/blog/content/about_me/_index.md

     Aspiring Graphics Programmer
 </h2>

 My admiration for computer graphics grew with my interests in programming and 3D animation.
-Finding out I can combine my love for programming and graphics changed me.
 Since July of 2024, I have been trying teaching myself graphics programming (it's difficult but I love it).
 Currently, I am teaching myself *OpenGL* and *GLSL*.
 Eventually, I hope to move onto something modern like *Vulkan* once I'm more experienced.
 I also hope to experiment more with *HLSL* in Unity and the *Godot Shader Language* in Godot.

 <h2 id="amateur_linguist">
     Amateur Linguist
 </h2>

-I'm really into languages.
-Since I was kid, I have loved learning about other cultures and traditions, including their languages.
+From a young child I had an interest in linguistics.
 For a while, I was grinding Duolingo, but that felt more of a game than actually learning, so I stopped that and tried learning languages through other means.
-My native tongue is English, but I find interest in these languages:
+My native tongue is English, but I find interest in these other languages:
 - *Deutsch*: currently learning both Hochdeutsch and Schwiizerdütsch from my Swiss friends
 - *Español*: learnt some Spanish when I was younger, not really good at it but I can barely hold a conversation
 - *Français*: learnt a bit in school, but my French is really bad as I often confuse Parisian French with Swiss French